isghe/documentation/docs/gettingStarted/whitelisting.md

 #### Whitelist Compatible Request Methods
-The following RPC methods take an Ethereum address paramter and thus are compatible with whitelisting.
+The following RPC methods take an Ethereum address parameter and thus are compatible with whitelisting.
 - eth_call
 - eth_estimateGas
 - eth_getLogs